 1203.2 (a) At any time during the period of supervision of a person [subject to any form of probation or parole]… if any probation officer, parole officer, or peace officer has probable cause to believe that the supervised person is violating any term or condition of his or her supervision, the officer may, without warrant or other process and at any time until the final disposition of the case, rearrest the supervised person and bring him or her before the court or the court may, in its discretion, issue a warrant for his or her rearrest.

-Penal Code 1203 is a massive section of California criminal law that lays down the rules for probation in criminal cases, including DUI cases.
+California Penal Code 1203 is a massive section of California criminal law that lays down the rules for probation in criminal cases, including DUI cases.
 It covers every aspect of probation and parole, from defining them to limiting how the judge uses them.
 It also sets forth repercussions for those who violate the terms of their probation.

-DUI probation is almost always “summary probation,” which means that you do not have a probation officer supervising you, and you do not have to to check in with an officer on any regular basis.
-Instead, you are given the terms of your probation it’s up to you to follow them on your own.
+DUI probation is almost always “summary probation,” which means that you do not have a probation officer supervising you, and you do not have to check in with an officer on any regular basis.
+Instead, you are given the terms of your probation and it’s up to you to follow them on your own.

 That means you may have to attend alcohol or drug treatment, stop drinking altogether, or attend “scare programs” at the morgue to convince you not to drive under the influence again.
-This is in addition to the standard DUI probation terms which can include DUI school and an ignition interlock device among other things.
+This is in addition to the standard DUI probation terms, which can include DUI traffic school and an ignition interlock device, among other things.

 That means that any officer who arrests you for something else, even unrelated to DUI, will report it as a probation violation.
-And PC 1203.2 gives officers the power to arrest you solely for breaking your probation.
+PC 1203.2 gives officers the power to arrest you solely for breaking your probation.

 On the other hand, the courts may find out about violations on their own.
 For example, if you have not presented proof of completing DUI school, or you have willfully refused to pay a fine, the court will realize you’ve violated probation and the judge can issue a warrant for you.

 Have you been charged with DUI?
+If you do not fight back, you will probably receive probation under Penal Code 1203 at some point during your sentence.
 We can connect you with an experienced Los Angeles DUI lawyer and get you a FREE consultation.